Aliases for NPL Gene

 GeneCards Summary for NPL Gene

 NPL (N-Acetylneuraminate Pyruvate Lyase) is a Protein Coding gene.
-Diseases associated with NPL include Type 1 Diabetes Mellitus 6 and Campylobacteriosis.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
+Diseases associated with NPL include Inflammatory Bowel Disease 4 and Sialuria.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
 Gene Ontology (GO) annotations related to this gene include lyase activity and N-acetylneuraminate lyase activity.
 An important paralog of this gene is HOGA1.

 UniProtKB/Swiss-Prot Summary for NPL Gene